CMake syntax

 True is any expression evaluating to:

-.False is any expression evaluating to:
+1,ON,TRUE,YES, andY.False is any expression evaluating to:

-CMake offers boolean operator for string comparisons, such as STREQUAL
+CMake offers boolean operator for string comparisons, such as STREQUAL for

-string equality, and for version comparisons, such as VERSION_EQUAL
+string equality, and for version comparisons, such as VERSION_EQUAL.

 Variable expansions in conditionals

-command expands the contents of variables before evaluating their
+The if command expands the contents of variables before evaluating their

 truth value.